Alpine Fault earthquake talk

 A sudden onset national civil defence emergency of long duration will be called.
 It is to be expected that medical services and other civil defence emergency services will be overwhelmed and severely inhibited in their rescue efforts by the scale of damage to roads and buildings.
 Overseas rescue and medical assistance will be required.

-Expect many bridges to fail in West Otago areas as there is no bridge design that performs well during a fault rupture.
+Expect many bridges to fail in western Otago (west of Queenstown, Wanaka/Hawea) areas as there is no bridge design that performs well during a fault rupture.
 Many rivers and streams will become impassable.
 Roads will suffer serious damage, some areas will be become isolated immediately.
 Transalpine routes and roads in mountainous areas will be impassable for weeks, therefore, tourists and other travellers are likely to be stranded.
 Any ski-fields that were operating will pose severe rescue difficulties.

 Kawarau Gorge, Kingston, Haast Pass and the Glenorchy routes may be cut in many places, mostly by landslides and dropouts.
 Large sections of SH6 (Haast Highway) may be out for up to a year.